 - Reporting anonymously via the CrimeStoppers website or call them on 0800 555 111.

 Help raise awareness

 There are a number of posters designed by Stamp It Out, which have been produced locally to challenge myths around hate.
-Feel free to print the posters and promote them in your local area:
+Feel free to print the posters which you can download using the link below and promote in your local area: